 Where do young Harbor Seals go when we release them back into the wild?
 Do they stay in the area for days or weeks and join other seals on the local haul-outs, or do they head off for parts unknown?
-At the moment we don’t know, but have plans to find out.
+We didn’t know the answers to these questions until we were able to follow the movements of some of the young seals we released in 2010.

-In a project funded by a federal grant, Wolf Hollow is collaborating with the SeaDoc Society to place satellite tags on 10 young seals when we release them this fall.
-SeaDoc and Washington Department of Fish and Wildlife have also placed tags on 10 age-matched wild pups so that the movements of the two groups can be compared.
-The glue-on tags will stay on the seals until they molt, so we hope to be able to track their movements for over a year post-release.
+In a project funded by a federal grant, Wolf Hollow collaborated with the SeaDoc Society to place satellite tags on 10 young seals when we released them in fall 2010.
+SeaDoc and Washington Department of Fish and Wildlife also placed tags on 10 age-matched wild pups so that the movements of the two groups could be compared.
+The glue-on tags are intended to stay on the seals until they molt, so they can be tracked for several months post-release.

 To take a look at maps showing the seals’ movements visit the SeaDoc Society’s web site at http://www.seadocsociety.org/harbor-seal-rehabilitation-study.